-"Test the waters first.
-Before taking the leap to change careers and risk getting into a career that is no more suited to you than your previous career, do some reality testing by conducting informational interviews with people in the field that you are considering.
-Also, you can take this a step further by volunteering in the field that you are interested in or shadowing someone for a day to find out what the profession is like on a day-to-day basis.
-You will have a much better idea of whether or not this is a good fit for you by trying a field out first." – Cheryl Palmer, certified career coach and president, Call to Career
+"Do some reality testing by conducting informational interviews with people in the field that you are considering," said Cheryl Palmer, certified career coach and president of Call to Career.
+"You can take this a step further by volunteering in the field that you are interested in or shadowing someone for a day to find out what the profession is like on a day-to-day basis.
+You will have a much better idea of whether or not this is a good fit [by] trying a field out first."

 Consider your finances

 Changing careers can be stressful for many reasons, but financial uncertainty is often at the top of the list.
 Before you make a career switch, consider your finances and decide if you can afford to start over, likely at an entry-level salary.

 Liu suggested thinking about what you'll gain from a career switch, even if you will make less money.

 "What will you gain by earning less money?" said Liu.
 "Time with loved ones?
 Better work-life balance?
 Being aware of what you're getting yourself into is half the battle.
 On a practical level though, building up a financial safety buffer never hurts as you're trying to find your [footing]."

 Take the skills you have developed and honed for years, and figure out how you can use them in your new field.

 "Many skills you might already obtain – communication, leadership, operations, etc. – are transferable and could be applicable to your new career," said Mike Abramson, who spent most of his career as a lawyer and is now president of D1 Training.
 "Keep this in mind when mapping out your next venture."

 Erica B. McCurdy, managing member of McCurdy Solutions, explained that while you may clearly see how your experiences will relate to your new career, you may have to explain it to potential employers.